ptvan/ptvan.github.io/_posts/2019-11-04-movie-recommender-part2.md

 ---
 layout: post
-title: Recommending movies, part 2 - Content-based Filtering
+title: Recommending movies, part 2 - Content-based Filtering with Scikit-Learn
 ---

 See [part 1](https://ptvan.github.io/movie-recommender-part1) for background information and results from collaborative filtering.
 Onward to content-based filtering: